marcelchlupsa/trackGrainsPF/Example-1.md

 [tracked_grains] = track_grains_improved(map_t250,map_t900);
 ```

-4. Take a look at the result
+4. Take a look at the result.
 Open the tracked_grains variable and visualize a slice from each state:
 ```Matlab
 figure, imshow(squeeze(map_t900(:,200,:)),[])